jbatson5/SCALE-test/docs/MAVRIC.rst

 The recursive bisection method is utilized in point testing and uses a series of point tests to determine the macromaterial fractions.
 For a given voxel, the material at the center is compared to the material at the eight corners.
-If they are all the same, the entire volume is considered to be made of that material.
-If different, the volume is divided into two in each dimension.
+If they are all the same, then the entire volume is considered to be made of that material.
+If they are different, then the volume is divided into two in each dimension.
 Each subvolume is tested, and the method is then applied to the subvolumes that are not of a single material.
 When the ratio of the volume of the tested region to the